Wilbur Almo Larson

 Wilbur Almo "Bill" Larson and Cleo Elizabeth (Mikkleson) (Fuller) (Anderson) Larson Holiday newsletter, December, 1988 - January, 1989.

-Wilbur Almo "Bill" Larson and Cleo Elizabeth (Mikkleson) (Fuller) (Anderson) Larson Family Holiday in the Caribbean.
+Wilbur Almo "Bill" Larson and Cleo Elizabeth (Mikkleson) (Fuller) (Anderson) Larson on a Family Holiday in the Caribbean.

 Wilbur Almo "Bill" Larson at Forest Highland Golf Community, near Flagstaff, Coconino Co., AZ, September, 1989.